manchiyiu/gitbook-plugin-ace/README.md

 ## Changelog

+* 0.2 Releases:
+    * **0.2.0**: Added experimental support for pdf syntax highlight, please open issues for languages that are not working for you.

 * 0.1 Releases:
     * **0.1.2**: Removed dark theme logic, fix theme error.
     * **0.1.1**: Added custom theme parameter.